wander3251/sugar-urban-3d-reconstruction/README.md

 ### docs/

-Additional documentation.
+Additional documentation related to the project.

 ---

-## Experimental Environment
+# Experimental Environment

-The experiments were executed using:
+The experiments were performed using:

 - Google Colab
-- NVIDIA A100 GPU
+- NVIDIA A100 GPU (40 GB)
+- Python 3.10
 - COLMAP
+- 3D Gaussian Splatting (3DGS)
 - SuGaR
-- 3D Gaussian Splatting
 - Instant-NGP
-- Python 3.10

 ---

-## Evaluation Metrics
+# Evaluation Metrics

-The reconstruction quality was evaluated using the same metrics adopted by the original paper:
+The reconstruction quality was evaluated using the same metrics adopted in the original SuGaR paper:

-- PSNR (Peak Signal-to-Noise Ratio)
+- **PSNR** — Peak Signal-to-Noise Ratio
-- SSIM (Structural Similarity Index)
+- **SSIM** — Structural Similarity Index
-- LPIPS (Learned Perceptual Image Patch Similarity)
+- **LPIPS** — Learned Perceptual Image Patch Similarity

 ---

-## Results
+# Results

-The qualitative analysis demonstrated that SuGaR successfully reconstructed the evaluated urban monuments while enabling mesh extraction from Gaussian representations.
+The qualitative evaluation demonstrated that SuGaR successfully reconstructed the evaluated urban monuments while enabling high-quality mesh extraction from Gaussian representations.

-Quantitative comparisons were performed against 3D Gaussian Splatting and Instant-NGP using PSNR, SSIM and LPIPS.
+The quantitative evaluation was performed by comparing SuGaR with **3D Gaussian Splatting (3DGS)** and **Instant-NGP** using the metrics **PSNR**, **SSIM**, and **LPIPS**.

-The experiments confirmed that the reconstruction quality strongly depends on image coverage.
-Objects with missing upper viewpoints presented incomplete meshes, while the cannon, which had better image coverage, produced the most complete reconstruction.
+The experiments also showed that reconstruction quality strongly depends on image coverage.
+Objects photographed without sufficient upper viewpoints produced incomplete meshes, while the cannon, which presented better image coverage, achieved the most complete reconstruction.

 ---

+# Paper

+The complete paper produced during this project is available in both languages.

+- Portuguese version: `paper/article_pt.pdf`
+- English version: `paper/article_en.pdf`

+---

-## Citation
+# Citation

 If you use this repository, please also cite the original SuGaR paper.